Attending a Game at Arsenal

 (Editor’s Note: This post was written in 2014, but it still gives a good sense of attending a game at Arsenal.
-I’ve updated a few things in September, 2020.)
+I updated a few things in April, 2022.)

 For the longest time, I thought going to a soccer game in England was this mysterious thing that you had to be somehow “connected” to be a part of.

 And I certainly thought that going to a game at Arsenal or some other major club was darn near impossible.

 Well, that’s not entirely true.
 It’s really tough to get a Premier League ticket when they’re playing, say, Manchester United.
 But the game I went to, against Fulham in 2014, didn’t even appear full.
 An Arsenal ticket is tough but not impossible.

 There are also some tricks to getting tickets, like getting a membership at your favorite club.
 And in my case, I have a good friend who has an Arsenal membership.
 Lucky me.
 He scored us a couple of tickets in the upper corner for 51 pounds each; right now that’s about $66.
 So it isn’t cheap, but it’s possible.
 And if your dream is to attend a game at Arsenal, I bet you can find $66 to make it happen.

 Anyway, my buddy decided to let me and his (then) 14-year-old son go to the game.
 It was a brilliant day with the lad.

 So, off we go to a game at Arsenal!

 Getting there is easy enough; you take the Tube to a stop called Arsenal and walk over to the stadium.
 Stadiums in the middle of neighborhoods are among the things I think Americans will love about English soccer.

 Along the way, we had plenty of chances to buy food and gear and programs and fanzines – often from people who have set up shop in their yards!